Semantic-Org/Semantic-UI/README.md

 Simply put, use Semantic UI to quickly facilitate the development of a theme for your project.
 Create beautiful and responsive layouts with HTML utilizing a host of exiciting key features and continuous improvements.
 Semantic UI lets you focus more on designing rather than programming.
 No need to reinvent the wheel as a solid foundation has already be layed out.
 Design your UI once then deploy your code everywhere.

 Integrating Semantic UI into your workflow will increase your productivity and efficiency by shortening developing time.
-Which includes removing the hassle of coding cross-browser concerns, implementing responsive design
+This includes removing the hassle of coding cross-browser concerns, implementing responsive design

 Experience complete design freedom.